fadhlillah2/microservices-xsis/README.md

 Installation
 To run the project, follow these steps:

-Clone the repository
+1.Clone the repository
-Create a MySQL database named movie_db
+2.Create a MySQL database named movie_db
-Update the database connection properties in application.properties Run the project using ./mvnw spring-boot:run
+3.Update the database connection properties in application.properties 4.Run the project using ./mvnw spring-boot:run

 Data Model
 The data model for this CRUD application consists of a single entity: MovieEntity.
 The Product entity has the following properties: